 Jules Maidoff: Painter

-From Manhattan to Pian di Sco and the Founding of Studio Arts Center International
+From Manhattan to Pian di Sco and the Founding of Studio Arts Center International in Florence

 In June 1969 Jules Maidoff was running a highly successful design studio in New York that he had started a decade earlier.
 He was at the center of the New York art scene and living well—with a young family and